-The Natural Resource program provides students with the knowledge and skills to be proficient in the technical aspects of management and protection of forest resources, the ability to successfully perform as forest technicians with a scientific knowledge base and an understanding of social and environmental issues within the natural resources field.
+The Natural Resource program provides students with the knowledge and skills to be proficient in the technical aspects of management and protection of forest resources.
+Graduates will successfully perform as natural resource technicians using a science based approach, with an understanding of social, economic, and environmental issues within the natural resources field.

 The Geospatial program ensures students are prepared with a background in both forest management and the ability to effectively utilize technology common to natural resource field technicians.
-Agencies such as the United States Forest Service and Minnesota Department of Natural Resources seek graduates capable of integrating technological applications within routine, field based duties and the Geospatial emphasis of the Natural Resources program ensures that graduates have these basic skills.
-Employment outlook for graduates with geospatial skills is excellent and is expected to grow by over 40% by the year 2018 (U.S. Department of Labor).
+Agencies such as the United States Forest Service and Minnesota Department of Natural Resources seek graduates capable of integrating technological applications within routine, field based duties and the Geospatial emphasis of the Natural Resources program ensures that graduates have these valuable skills.
+Employment outlook for graduates with geospatial skills is excellent and is expected to grow by 26% across the state between 2016-2026 (Minnesota Employment & Economic Development).

 The Wildland Firefighting program consists of eight National Wildfire Coordinating Group (NWCG) courses taught by certified instructors and natural resource classes.
 The goal of the program is to provide graduates with the necessary training and certification to become wildland firefighters while providing a good background in natural resource skills.
 Graduates from this program are working for state and federal firefighting agencies like the Minnesota DNR and the US Forest Service.
 The demand for trained fire personnel continues to grow nationwide.

-The Wildland Firefighting Program consists of a number of fire classes taught by certified instructors along with some Natural Resource courses.
-The goal of the program is to provide graduates with the necessary background to become wildland firefighters and also teach some Natural Resource skills which will hopefully help them to find employment during non-fire periods.
+The Wildland Firefighting Program consists of seven NWCG fire classes taught by certified instructors along with key Natural Resource courses.
+The goal of the program is to provide graduates with the necessary background to become wildland firefighters and also teach some Natural Resource skills which can help them to find employment during non-fire periods.
 The current job market for wildland firefighters is excellent, and they are being hired by many natural resource agencies.

 Itasca Community College is committed to meeting the needs of the local and regional community, and offers a fully online, 16 credit Geographic Information Systems (GIS) Certificate.
 ICC utilizes Environmental Systems Research Institute's ArcGIS software, a world leader in GIS development and applications.
 GIS is a vital tool that can be applied to areas as diverse as business, law enforcement, urban/regional planning, forestry, health and human services, and its application is well integrated at all levels of government.
 The curriculum reflects input from local, regional and national GIS professionals, and is tailored to prepare individuals with the technical skills and confidence to be productive within the professional GIS working environment.
 Job opportunities are excellent nationwide.